awsdocs/aws-java-developer-guide-v2/doc_source/examples-sqs-messages.rst

 Send more than one message in a single request by using the
 |sqsclient| :methodname:`sendMessageBatch` method.
 This method takes a
-:aws-java-class-prev:`SendMessageBatchRequest <services/sqs/model/SendMessageBatchRequest>` that contains
+:aws-java-class:`SendMessageBatchRequest <services/sqs/model/SendMessageBatchRequest>` that contains
 the queue URL and a list of messages to send.
-(Each message is a :aws-java-class-prev:`SendMessageBatchRequestEntry
+(Each message is a :aws-java-class:`SendMessageBatchRequestEntry
 <services/sqs/model/SendMessageBatchRequestEntry>`.)
 You can also delay sending
 a specific message by setting a delay value on the message.